zeratulus/auto-ddos-it-army/readme.md

 Save.

+Some linuxes can`t run this command:

+xfce4-terminal -e "~/auto-ddos-it-army/auto-ddos.sh"

+To fix this issue you must fix this to:

+xfce4-terminal -e "/home/YOUR_USER_NAME_HERE/auto-ddos-it-army/auto-ddos.sh"

 PS.
-Also, I add gnome-system-monitor to startup to see some stats.
+Also, I add gnome-system-monitor to startup to see some net stats.

 ----